Jerry West – Height, Vertical Jump, Reach, Wingspan

 • Coordination: West had exceptional hand-eye coordination, which translated into precise movements on the court and helped him time his jumps perfectly.

-• Mental toughness: He had an unwavering determination to be the best player he could be, pushing himself beyond physical limits to achieve greatness.
+• Mental toughness: He was unwavering determined to be the best player he could be, pushing himself beyond physical limits to achieve greatness.

-• Nutrition: West followed a strict diet that provided him with optimal nutrition for muscle growth and recovery.
+• Nutrition: West followed a strict diet that provided optimal nutrition for muscle growth and recovery.

 These factors combined allowed Jerry West to leap higher than many of his competitors during games.